AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 Similar to Cypress, tests need to use the HTTP proxy if a non-empty `PROXY_HOST` environment variable is provided.

-To do this, the follwoing modifications need to be made.
+To do this, the following modifications need to be made.

 #### Dockerfile